Completion of the mixed unit interval graphs hierarchy: Introduction

 \section{Introduction}

 A graph is an interval graph if one can associate with each of its vertices an interval of the real line such that two vertices are adjacent if and only if the corresponding intervals intersect.
-A well-studied subclass of the class of interval graphs is the one of proper interval graphs where it is required that no interval properly contains another one.
-This class coincides with the class of unit interval graphs where all intervals have length one~\cite{roberts}.
+A well-studied subclass of the class of interval graphs is the one of proper interval graphs, generated by intersections graphs of families of unit intervals where no interval properly contains another one.
+This class coincides with the class of unit interval graphs~\cite{roberts}, that is when all intervals have length one.

-However, in this description no particular attention is paid to the types of intervals we use: are they open, closed, or semi-closed?
-Dourado et al. proved in \cite{dlprs} that this is of no importance as far as interval graphs are concerned.
-This is no longer the case, though, for unit interval graphs: deciding which types of intervals are allowed to represent the vertices of a graph is crucial.
-This fact was notably studied in \cite{roberts}, \cite{fm}, \cite{pmunit}, \cite{dlprs}, \cite{joos} and \cite{shuchat}.
+However, in the previous descriptions no particular attention is paid to the types of intervals that are used: are they open, closed, or semi-closed?
+Dourado, Le, Protti, Rautenbach and Szwarcfiter proved in \cite{dlprs} that this is of no importance as far as interval graphs are concerned.
+However, this is not true for unit interval graphs: deciding which types of intervals are allowed to represent the vertices of a graph is crucial.
+This fact was notably studied, chronogically, \cite{dlprs}, \cite{fm}, \cite{joos}, \cite{pmunit}, \cite{roberts} and \cite{shuchat}.
 In these papers one can find results about the classes of graphs we can get depending on the types of unit intervals we allow for their representations.
-In particular it is shown that if all intervals in a representation are required to be of the same type (all closed, all open, all left-closed-right-open, or all left-open-right-closed), one gets the same class of {\em unit interval graphs} which is a proper subclass of {\em mixed unit interval graphs}, i.e., graphs obtained if no restriction -- apart from the unit length -- on the intervals is imposed.
-Recently, Joos~\cite{joos} gave a characterization of mixed unit interval graphs by an infinite class of forbidden induced subgraphs, and Shuchat et al.~\cite{shuchat} complemented it by a quadratic-time recognition algorithm.
+In particular, it is shown that if we require all the unit intervals used for representing a graph to be of the same type (either all closed, all open, or all semi-closed), one gets the same class of {\em unit interval graphs}.
+This class is a proper subclass of {\em mixed unit interval graphs} which are the graphs obtained when the intervals are only required to be of unit length.
+Recently, Joos~\cite{joos} gave a characterization of mixed unit interval graphs by an infinite class of forbidden induced subgraphs, and Shuchat, Shull, Trenk and West~\cite{shuchat} complemented it by a quadratic-time algorithm which, given any graph in this class, outputs a corresponding mixed unit interval reprensentation.
 In \cite{lr}, Le and Rautenbach took a different approach and studied the graphs which are representable by intervals beginning at integer positions.